pszponder/dev-notes_go_archived/notes/go_packages.md

 Ex.
 Declare the `main.go` file to belong to the `main` package

+> **NOTE:** It is a convention to name the package the same name as the directory holding your go file.

 ```go
 // Declare the package name which this file belongs to
 package main